suncoast-devs/handbook/lessons/react-intro/lecture.md

 React connects an existing `DOM` element to a component with the `ReactDOM` method.
 Here we state that the element with the `id` of `root` will be replaced with the component `App` that we `import` from the `App.tsx` file.

 Typically we will not have to adjust the `index.html` or the `index.js` files.
-We will start writing our code in our `App.jsx` file.
+We will start writing our code in our `App.tsx` file.

 ---